What are Debits and Credits in Accounting

 Credit Retained Earnings $520,000

 Understanding debits and credits helps you improve accuracy in recording business transactions.
-Achieving better accuracy in bookkeeping is essential for preparing reliable financial statements.
+Achieving better accuracy in bookkeeping is essential for preparing reliable financial statements which are essential for all your stakeholders, all interested parties and importantly, for your government, especially for tax purposes.